-Can You Do a 1031 Exchange Into a REIT?
+Is it Possible to Do a 1031 Exchange to a REIT?

 What is a 1031 Exchange?

 First, the replacement property must be “like kind” to the relinquished property.
-IRS rules define like kind as a property that is “of the same nature or character.”
+IRS rules define a like-kind property as one that is “of the same nature or character.”
 Property class or condition does not matter and most real estate is considered like kind to other real estate as long as both properties are located in the United States and are held “for productive use in a trade or for business or investment.”
 For example, an office building is like kind to an apartment building or a retail shopping center is like kind to a warehouse.

 Second, real estate investors must identify the replacement property within 45 days of the sale of the relinquished property and the transaction must be completed within 180 days.
 It is just this time constraint that can make the search for a replacement property stressful.
 If one is not found in time, the transaction could become taxable.

 A real estate investment trust (REIT) is a specialized type of investment vehicle that provides investors with exposure to commercial real estate assets without the hassle of actually owning it.
 Shares in REITs can be publicly traded – meaning they can be bought and sold like stocks, bonds, and mutual funds – which provide investors with a degree of liquidity not normally available in real estate.
 Or, they can be privately traded, which means they are only available to Accredited Investors who meet certain income and net worth requirements.

 When considering whether or not a REIT investment can be used as a replacement property in a 1031 Exchange, the key point is this.
 When an investor allocates capital to a REIT, they are not purchasing actual real estate.
 They are purchasing shares in a company that owns real estate, which entitles them to a portion of the cash flow and profits produced by the underlying assets.

 With these terms defined, the question of whether a REIT can be used as a replacement property can now be considered.

 Can You Complete a 1031 Exchange into a REIT?